 \section{Conclusion}

 Within this work we have considered an axiomatic framework for AMMs.
 By imposing reasonable axioms on the underlying utility function, we are able to characterize the properties of the swap size of the assets and of the resulting pricing oracle.
+In addition, we have introduced a novel price impact oracle which quantifies these costs for traders.
 We have analyzed many existing AMMs and shown that the vast majority of them satisfy our axioms.
 Finally, we have also considered the question of fees and divergence loss.
-In doing so, we have proposed a new fee structure so as to make the AMM indifferent to trade execution.
+In doing so, we have proposed a new fee structure so as to make the AMM pool indifferent to trade execution.
 Finally, we have proposed a novel AMM that, while it does not satisfy all of our axioms, has nice analytical properties and provides a large range over which there is no divergence loss.

 We wish to provide a few extensions for this work.
 First, and importantly, a rigorous study of the conjecture provided within Remark~\ref{rem:divergence} would greatly enhance our understanding of the divergence loss and the impacts that scale invariance~\ref{scale} has on those costs.
 Second, within this work and throughout the literature on constant function market makers, a single utility function $u: \R^2_+ \to \R \cup \{-\infty\}$ is always considered; herein we propose considering the generalized AMM with incomplete preference relation $\succeq$ on $\R^2_+$ so that, e.g., $\Y(x;a,b) = \sup\{y \in [0,b] \; | \; (a+x,b-y) \succeq (a,b)\}$.
 In this way the fees can be endogenized within the preference relation itself.
 Related to the first two extensions, we propose further studies on new AMM constructions so as to minimize divergence loss (and maximize revenue for liquidity providers) much as we undertook with the SDAMM example within this work.
 Finally, within this paper, we only considered the traditional style AMMs, i.e., for swap markets.
 In order to grow the decentralized finance offerings, a rigorous study of AMMs for derivatives and other complex financial securities needs to be undertaken.